KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_unconditional_love_the_gravity_of_god.md

 To become so coherent
-that others remember their own coherence in your presence.
+that others remember their own coherence in my presence.

 That is unconditional love expressed as vocation.

-It is the gravity of your soul calling others home.
+It is the gravity of my soul
+calling others home.

 ## The Equation of the Heart